ArtifexSoftware/ghostpdl/doc/src/Readme.rst

 GhostXPS is available both under the `GNU Affero GPL license`_ and for `commercial licensing`_ from `Artifex`_.

-Binaries for GhostXPS for various systems can be downloaded from `here`_.
+Binaries for GhostXPS for various systems can be downloaded from `ghostscript.com/download`_.
 The source can be found in the GhostXPS/GhostPDL downloads from the same site.